Incoming Mobility Students

 What is the best area to live in Seville?

-If you want to live near the ETSi but also in a central area, the best is the Alameda-Macarena area.
+If you want to live near the ETSi (School of Engineering) but also in a central area, the Alameda-Macarena area is the best.
 The Triana neighborhood is also close to the ETSi.

-Bus lines C1 and C2 stop at the door of the ETSi.
-More information at Tussam .
-Sevici public bicycle service .
+Bus lines C1 and C2 stop right outside the ETSi building.
+More information is available from Tussam Sevici bike-sharing station nearby .

-Once you have the UVUS (virtual user of the University of Seville), you can request the card at the Virtual Secretariat .
+Once you have your UVUS (virtual user of the University of Seville), you can request your card at the Virtual Secretariat .

 How can I use the library?